The Two Most Important Questions To Ask Yourself As A Romance Writer in 2019

 Because it relaxes me and I'm good at it.

 I have the ability to close my eyes and go anywhere in my head.

 Because when I was younger, I was bullied and it was the only way I could cope with going to school.
 I put on my headphones, listened to music and took myself to a place that was wonderful and idyllic.

 So, why are you a writer?
 Because I have the need to write stories that give women the chance to travel somewhere else that's their version of idyllic in order to escape the hardships they're facing that day.
 That, my friends, is why I'm a writer.
 Those 5 why's were my answers when I went through this exercise.

 I'm excited to hear back from you to see what you come up with and how it affects your marketing and writing.
 Or if it doesn't affect it at all, let me know that too!
 Just comment below with what you’re feeling.
 Have a fantastic week!

 Holly, The Socialvert

-The Romance Writer's Marketing Academy is coming back for enrolment on March 18th!
+The Romance Writer's Marketing Academy is open for enrolment at our new price, $199!
 Are you ready for more social swipes, more worksheets and more challenging mindset changes?
 Plus a new payment plan!